-Maxwell enhanced the liquidinstruments/moku-examples repository by updating the Autoencoder example to train on random walk time-series data, requiring modifications to both the data generation pipeline and the model architecture.
-Using Python, TensorFlow, and NumPy, he enabled the autoencoder to generalize across variable-length patterns, broadening its applicability for demonstrations and experiments.
-In a subsequent project, Maxwell delivered a neural network model package for the Moku device, adding configuration files and documentation to support customer training and deployment of trained networks.
-His work demonstrated depth in deep learning and embedded systems, focusing on practical integration and extensibility for end users.
+Over a two-month period, contributed to the liquidinstruments/moku-examples repository by developing and enhancing machine learning features for embedded systems.
+Updated the Autoencoder example to train on random walk time-series data, which involved modifying the data generation pipeline and adapting the model architecture for variable-length inputs using Python, TensorFlow, and NumPy.
+Later, delivered a neural network model package for the Moku device, including configuration files and documentation to support customer training and deployment of trained networks.
+The work focused on practical integration of deep learning models into embedded workflows, emphasizing adaptability and ease of use for both demonstrations and customer onboarding.

 January 2025: Delivered Neural Network Model Package for the Moku device in liquidinstruments/moku-examples.
 Added model configuration files (.linn) and README to enable customers to upload trained networks and participate in customer training sessions.
 This aligns with product adaptability, faster onboarding, and expanded professional services capabilities.